MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/api/azure-resource-queries.md

 }
 ```

 The `resources` payload describes an attempt to query two VMs.
 VM1 sends data to workspace WS1, while VM2 sends data to two workspaces: WS2 and WS3.
-Additionally, the user does not have permission to query the `SecurityEvent` or `SecurityBaseline` tables for the resource.
+Additionally, the user doesn't have permission to query the `SecurityEvent` or `SecurityBaseline` tables for the resource.

 The `dataSources` payload filters the results further by describing which workspaces the user can query.
-Here the user does not have permissions to query WS3, and an additional table filtered out of WS1.
+Here the user doesn't have permissions to query WS3, and an additional table filtered out of WS1.

 To clearly state what data such a query would return: